Delano family: Life in America

 Philippe de Lannoy joined and resided with his uncle Francis Cooke and cousin John, who had arrived on the Mayflower the year before.
 In 1623, he received a land grant in Plymouth but sold this property in 1627 and moved to Duxborough.
 In 1634, at Plymouth, Massachusetts, he married Hester Dewsbury.
 Their children: 1.
 Mary Delano, b. abt 1635; 2.
 Philip Delano, b. abt 1637; 3.
 Hester or Esther Delano, b. abt 1640; 4.
 Thomas Delano, b.
 21 March 1642; 5.
 John Delano, b.
 1644; 6.
 Jonathan Delano, b.
 1647–1648, prob.
 Duxbury, Massachusetts.
 Delano prospered and was part of the group that organized the construction of highways and bridges around the village.
 Hester died after 1648.
 Before 1653 he married the widowed Mary Pontus Glass, b. abt 1625, by whom he had three children: 1.
 Jane Delano; 2.
 Rebecca Delano; 3.
 Samuel Delano.".

-He served in the Pequot War of 1637 as a volunteer.
-In 1652, he joined with 35 other colonists to purchase with trading goods what was then called Dartmouth Township from Massasoit, the leader of the Wampanoag, who drew the boundaries.
-It was sold to the Religious Society of Friends or Quakers, who wished to live outside the stringent religious laws of the Puritans.
-Philippe gave his portion of the acquisition, amounting to 800 acres (3.2 km²), to his son Jonathan Delano.
-He died on August 22, 1681, in Bridgewater, Massachusetts.
+He volunteered to serve in the Pequot War of 1637, but news soon arrived that Connecticut and Massachusetts Bay men had extinguished the threat, and Plymouth men stayed home.
+In 1652, he was one of 36 Purchasers of the Dartmouth territory, about 115,000 acres purchased from Massasoit, the leader of the Wampanoag.
+Philippe's share amounted to 800 acres.
+He sold half of his share to William Earle in 1659 and the other half to John Russell, Sr. in 1667.
+Philip also owned land in Bridgewater and Middleborough.
+Philip died in Duxbury sometime between 22 August 1681 and 4 March 1681/82.
+He was 79.
 A great many of his offspring would become prominent mariners, whalers, and shipbuilders.
 The later commercial success of some Delanos was such that they would become part of the Massachusetts aristocracy, sometimes referred to as one of the Boston Brahmins (the "First Families of Boston").